paulbousquet/Macro-Models/ElasticIR/README.md

 \end{aligned}
 $$

-Schmitt-Grohé and Uribe made a contribution to the literature by integrating Matlab's symbolic toolbox with this standard economic paradigm, allowing for the formulation of Taylor-type approximations to policy functions and state evolution equations.
-Specifically, we denote $` h(x) `$ as the state evolution equation and $`g(x)`$ as the policy functions.
+Schmitt-Grohé and Uribe made a contribution to the literature by integrating Matlab's symbolic toolbox with this standard economic paradigm.
+A good reference for the following discussion is their short but well cited [paper](https://faculty.wcas.northwestern.edu/lchrist/papers/perturbation.pdf), in particular section 4 which goes through an example with 1 control and 2 states.
+Here, I present the general case and break down each step in their derivation.
+The basic roadmap is that we will formulate Taylor-type approximations to policy functions and state evolution equations and then measure the quality of these approximations looking at how big the errors in the Euler equations are.

+We denote $` h(x) `$ as the state evolution equation and $`g(x)`$ as the policy functions.
 To do a second order approximation of the evolution of the $` i`$th  state variable, we do the following

 $$
 h_i(x) \approx x_i^\ast+h_x^*(x_i)\widehat{x}+\frac{1}{2}\left[ \widehat{x}^Th_{xx}^\ast(x_i)\widehat{x}+\sigma^2h^\ast_{\sigma\sigma}(x_i) \right]